 Bloodlands season 1 was a crime thriller that became one of the best BBC dramas of 2021.
 The four-part series threw in plenty of twists and turns, and Bloodlands season 2 is now airing, so you can look forward to seeing more from Tom Brannick.

-Written by first time TV writer Chris Brandon and executive produced by Line of Duty creator Jed Mercurio, it is the first drama from newly formed production company HTM Television, which is co-owned by Mercurio and Hat Trick Productions.
+Written by first-time TV writer Chris Brandon and executive produced by Line of Duty creator Jed Mercurio, it was the first drama from the production company HTM Television, which is co-owned by Mercurio and Hat Trick Productions.

-Set in Northern Ireland, there's an impressive cast attached to the series with Cold Feet actor James Nesbitt playing the leading role of police detective Tom Brannick.
+Set in Northern Ireland, the first season featured an impressive cast, with Cold Feet actor James Nesbitt playing the leading role of police detective Tom Brannick.

-Jed Mercurio says: “HTM Television is honoured such a prestigious cast will bring to life Chris Brandon's thrilling, thought-provoking series Bloodlands.”
+Jed Mercurio said: “HTM Television is honored such a prestigious cast will bring to life Chris Brandon's thrilling, thought-provoking series Bloodlands.”

-Here's everything we know so far about the series...
+Here's everything you need to know about the first series.